Skip to content

 Format

-COMAT FBS-C is given in two, 2-hour sessions with 100 items in each session.
-Between each session is an optional break, the length of which is at the discretion of each COM.
+COMAT FBS-C is given in two, 2-hour sections with 100 items in each section.
+Between each section is an optional break, the length of which is at the discretion of each COM.
 Unused test time from section 1 will not be added to section 2.

-The FBS-C exam is offered in multiple forms, all of which are psychometrically equivalent in content covered, level of difficulty, and reliability, allowing COMs to administer FBS-C exams multiple times per year.
+The FBS-C examination is offered in multiple forms, all of which are psychometrically equivalent in content covered, level of difficulty, and reliability, allowing COMs to administer FBS-C exams multiple times per year.

 Why COMAT-FBS?